 A callback URL that you can configure on a per message basis for delivery receipt updates.
 Upon sending your SMS, Flowroute will post the delivery receipts to the dlr_callback that you've set.
-To learn more, see Receive an SMS DLR.
+To learn more, see Receive a DLR.

 Response FormatOn success, the HTTP status code in the response header is 202 Accepted and the response body contains the message record ID with mdr2 prefix.
 On error, the header status code is an error code and the response body contains an array of error objects.